 - Search for custom extensions: This option allows you to find files with custom extensions.
 You can specify multiple extensions that you want to search for (up to 10 extensions per scan), including double extensions (ex. .php.old, .jsp.bak, .tgz, etc)

 - Search for common configuration files: Find common file names such as: .htaccess, .bashrc, .mysql_history, passwd and many more (about 4500 names)

 - Dynamic wordlist: This option extends the default wordlist with words from the HTML page located at the base URL (including existing links)

 - Mutate found files: Apply various mutations to the identified files in order to find other respurces (ex. config.php, config2.php, config_old.php, config-dev.php, etc)

 How it works

-The files and directories that are found, are returned together with their HTTP response code.
+The files and directories that are found, are returned together with their HTTP response code and the page size.